gl1n/limiter/README.md

 ## How to use
 1. extract busybox.tar to somewhere root user can access.
-2. fetch limiter and compile it.
+2. clone limiter and compile it.
 ```
 git clone https://github.com/gl1n/limiter.git
 mkdir build && cd build